peterhaupt/fuzzy_risk_prediction/README.md

 ## Feature Selection

 This folder contains all code that is required to perform the feature selection steps that are described in the section feature selection of the chapter experimental design of the thesis.
 The feature selection methods mutual information and logistic regression with LASSO are calculated in the Jupyter notebook `031_feature_selection.ipynb`and the recursive feature elimination (RFE) is performed with the Python script `032_RFE.py`.
+RFE is computationally expensive and takes a few minutes to run.
 Please run them in the following order.

 1. `031_feature_selection.ipynb`
 2. `032_RFE.py`